weesBees/EnergySathi/README.txt

 CO2 -  avg AnlgoValue  in hour, Min and max value (ANALOG) to set percentage for the whole 6 hours Light level- avg every 1 hour(analog), Min-cover sensor, Max- bright flashlight Measure electricity consumption-  measureing current with arduino with ACS712 hall effect current sensor and then mesuring voltage with a voltage divider circuit with a 20k and a 100k resitor to get the power.
 Then making a clock in python to obtain energy=P*T   P=I*V.

+General Intro
+Today we are with out G20 EnergySathi :Empowering energy efficiency.
+This project aims to minimise the energy consumptions of a building to conserve our resources and promote sustainable development.
+Approach to problem
+Model showcasing --> Power (I, V), Photoresister, Motion, CO2, Humidity, Temperaeture By measuring all these parameters, we can improve automation of HCAV systems and empower energy efficiency to minimise energy consumption.
+Take a look at how AI and machine learning part works through python integration.
+The sensor reading are taken as data in an excel sheet for forcasting and analysing patterns with the machine learning model displayed here.
+On the code shown here, the model is trained and tested.
+The results of prediction are shown here on the graph.
+As we see, the predictions and actual reading are pretty close at their timestamps.
+When we want to forecast power consumptions and other readings later, the data and timestamps can be put in the model and it would predict them for us.